 The line between advertising and privacy issues continues to blur and Chris counsels clients on the use of online, mobile and app interest-based advertising (IBA) platforms and practices; negotiates agreements for IBA services; and represents clients in self-regulatory proceedings.
 In addition, Chris advises on content licensing, website hosting, technology-based manufacturing and licensing, and e-commerce solutions that are compliant with electronic signature and fund transaction laws.

-Chris advises clients on compliance with federal and state laws on privacy and data security, specifically focusing on issues involving emerging technologies.
-He counsels clients on conducting practices in compliance with the Federal Trade Commission Act, the Gramm-Leach-Bliley Act, the GLB Safeguards Rule, Fair Credit Reporting Act (FCRA), Fair and Accurate Credit Transactions Act (FACTA) and state privacy and information security laws.
-His experience includes the development of privacy and information security programs; negotiation of provisions overseeing how vendors handle personal information; audits regarding the collection, storage, use and disclosure of personal information; and guidance through data security breach incidents from discovery to breach response and remediation.
+Moreover, Chris counsels clients on compliance with federal and state privacy and data security laws, focusing on issues involving emerging technologies.
+He advises on compliance with the Federal Trade Commission Act, the Gramm-Leach-Bliley Act, the GLB Safeguards Rule, Fair Credit Reporting Act (FCRA), Fair and Accurate Credit Transactions Act (FACTA) and state privacy and information security laws.
+He works with clients on the development of privacy and information security programs; the development of vendor contract management programs for personal information; the negotiation of provisions overseeing how vendors handle personal information; audits involving the collection, storage, use and disclosure of personal information; and guidance through data security breach incidents, from discovery to breach response and remediation.

 Judge, Promotion Marketing Association REGGIE Awards, 2013.